causaly/zod-validation-error/README.md

 import { z as zod } from 'zod/v4';
 import { fromError, createErrorMap } from 'zod-validation-error/v4';

-// use custom error map to automatically format messages
-// this is optional, but recommended
-// without this, zod's native error messages will be used zod.config({
-  customError: createErrorMap({
-    includePath: true,
-  }),
-});

 // create zod schema
 const zodSchema = zod.object({
   id: zod.int().positive(),